 In Facebook Ads Manager, you can create custom audiences for your holiday marketing campaign by uploading a customer file or selecting the website traffic option.
-You can follow these setup steps or check out an example of holiday gift card advertising on Facebook.
+You can follow these set-up steps or check out an example of gift card promotion Facebook Ads.

 2. Count down the sale on your website

 Nothing creates a sense of urgency better than a timer.
 Whether you’re hosting a store-wide sale or a few discounts on select tours and activities, you can display a countdown banner on your homepage or one of your product pages.

 All you need is a sales countdown widget that is fully customizable — from the progress bar messaging to the specific sale time.
 With one, you can hype up Travel Deal Tuesday weeks ahead of time and also use it to count down the end of the holiday discount during the event.